greenelab/connectivity-search-manuscript/manuscript.md

 Both of these implementations require traversing all paths between the source and target node.
 Hence, they are computationally cumbersome despite optimizations [@doi:10.15363/thinklab.d187].

-An alternative approach counts paths by multiplying adjacency matrixes.
+An alternative approach counts paths by multiplying adjacency matrices.
 However, this approach actually counts walks, since it includes sequences of edges that traverse a single node (i.e trail) or edge (i.e. walk) multiple times.
 When computing network-based features to quantify the relationship between a source and target node,